 Use the second onion to make a wonderful Basil, Walnut and Onion Pesto, which will go great on those lunchtime sandwiches as a spread, or with crackers for an afternoon or evening snack.

 The third and fourth onions can easily be incorporated into dinners.
 Cooking two full meals for the week will give plenty of leftovers for the rest of the week to minimize your time in the kitchen.
-A couple of dinner ideas include Turkey and Onion Meatball Kabobs or High Protein Quinoa Salad
+A couple of dinner ideas include Turkey and Onion Meatball Kabobs and High Protein Quinoa Salad